Same-sex marriage in Missouri: Lawson v. Kelly

 In June 2014, Jackson County denied marriage licenses to two same-sex couples, which provided, according to Jackson County Executive Mike Sanders, a better vehicle for a lawsuit than the St. Louis case.
 On June 24, the ACLU filed Lawson v.
-Kelly in Jackson County circuit court on behalf of the two same-sex couples who had been denied marriage licenses there.
+Kelly in circuit court on behalf of the two same-sex couples who had been denied marriage licenses there.
 Jackson County officials said it was up to the Attorney General to defend the state's position.
 Attorney General Koster intervened and had the case moved to federal district court.
 U.S. District Court Judge Ortrie D. Smith ruled for the plaintiffs on November 7, finding that Missouri's ban denied the plaintiffs their fundamental right to marry and discriminated against them on the basis of gender, but not on the basis of sexual orientation.
 He ordered only Jackson County to issue marriage licenses to same-sex couples and stayed his order pending conclusion of any appeal.
 Despite the stay, Jackson County began issuing marriage licenses to same-sex couples immediately following the decision.
 On November 21, the plaintiffs asked Judge Smith to lift his stay given that St. Louis had been ordered to issue marriage licenses to same-sex couples in State of Missouri v.
 Florida and noting that the state took no position on the request.
 He refused on November 25, noting that licenses might be issued "that could later be determined to have been issued in error" if his decision was reversed.

 Attorney General Koster filed a notice of appeal in the Eighth Circuit Court of Appeals on December 5.
 On December 8, the same-sex couples also filed a notice of appeal to contest the district court's rejection of their claim of discrimination on the basis of sexual orientation.